 Each extern will be assigned a specific number of training modules to be completed during their experience, each focused on a technique or process integral to wildlife veterinary medicine.
 The modules will be self-paced; students will be given time during scheduled work days to complete reading and assignments.
 Each module will conclude with a written exam.

 Topics may include:

 - Fluid therapy

 - New England wildlife (with a focus on species of concern, threatened and endangered species)

 - Physical therapy

 Each extern will conduct weekly research projects to enhance the skills acquired during the externship and demonstrate meaningful application of those skills to species treated by Cape Wildlife Center.

 In addition meeting all the requirements above, externs must sign a waiver and release of liability.
 International externs are solely responsible for obtaining any required visas.

 Positions often fill up six months or more in advance, so please submit your application as soon as you know your availability.

-Note: You will be asked to provide a cover letter, résumé, three letters of recommendation and an unofficial transcript with this application.
+To apply, fill out an application below.
+Note: you will be asked to submit a cover letter, résumé, completed Essential Capabilities document, three letters of recommendation, and an unofficial transcript with the application.